Pumping Specific Gravity of Slurries

 Solids added to water naturally increases the specific gravity over that of water.
 Therefore, when pumping a higher gravity material, engine horsepower and discharge pressure must increase as more slurry is added.
 Slurries will reduce head, wear down the pump, and decrease pump efficiency compared to that of water.

-The specific gravity of typical dredged slurries will vary between 1.0, when pumping only water, to 1.33 (40% density by weight).
+The specific gravity of typical dredged slurries will vary between 1.0, when pumping only water, to 1.33 (40% density by volume).
 As the specific gravity increases such as with coarse sand and gravel, more power will be required to pump it.
 Less dense materials such as fine sediments and organics require less horsepower (HP).
 It is important to know the specific gravity of the materials to be dredged to calculate and keep critical velocity so slurry pipelines do not become clogged, stopping operations to unclog the pipeline before continuing.

 The smaller the internal diameter of the slurry pipeline is, the faster the material must move through it to keep from settling.
 For example, if you are moving 1,200 GPM of water through an 8 IN (internal diameter) pipeline, the water travels at 7.6 ft/s.
 If you move that same 1,200 GPM through a 10 IN pipeline, the slurry travels 4.9 ft/s.
 The wider pipeline allows slurries to flow at a considerably slower speed.